 - Provided medical consultation related to that clinical experience

-- Taught—within five years of the alleged malpractice—in the medical field in which the defendant specializes, in a related medical field, or in the field in which the defendant treated you as a patient
+- Taught in the medical field in which the defendant specializes, in a related medical field, or in the field in which the defendant treated you as a patient within 5 years of the alleged malpractice

 In some cases, the expert witness must be board certified in the medical area of relevance.
 A law firm that regularly handles medical malpractice cases will have access to knowledgeable and qualified experts who can help prove your claim.

-Discuss Your Options With a Baltimore Personal Injury Attorney Today
+Discuss Your Options With a Baltimore Medical Malpractice Attorney Today

 If you or someone you care about has been injured by medical malpractice, you know just how harrowing that can be.
 You sought medical care to restore your health and ended up enduring greater injury.
 The impact of medical malpractice can be physically, emotionally, and financially devastating—and you deserve just compensation.